 I have never been the smartest or the prettiest or the funniest person in a room.
 I haven’t ever been the most creative or the most successful or the person with the best grades.
 I’ve never been the best at math.
 And I’m never ever going to be.
 I have never had a solid, tangible thing to hold and say “This.
 This is why I’m here,” to justify my place in the world.

 But not being the most anything in the room doesn’t mean that you don’t deserve to have the things you have achieved.
 It doesn’t mean that you didn’t deserve to achieve them.

 Not being the most anything in the room doesn’t make all of your hard work obsolete.

-So, take it from a person who seems deathly allergic to taking breaks: Allow yourself days off.
+So, take it from someone who seems deathly allergic to taking breaks: Allow yourself days off.
 Allow yourself time to relax and recharge.
 I don’t know what sorts of crazy things your psyches have cooked up, but, in the new year, try your best to overcome the things keeping you from allowing yourself days off.

 It is something I myself will be working on in the new year: taking the time I need to just be a person.
 I don’t think it’s going to be all that easy, but I like to think I’ll thank myself for it later.
-Maybe it will keep me from going grey or bald or something, who knows.

-At least I will until they figure out how to put our brains into robot bodies and stuff.
+At least, I will until they figure out how to put our brains into robot bodies and stuff.
 Then we’ll never be tired or stressed or overwhelmed.
 This advice is relevant until then.